amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

     - similar with data distillation

 # Network architecture
+- Deep Transformers with Latent Depth
+    - nips 2020
+    - key
+        - gumbel softmax to learn which block should be enabled.
+- DeepViT: Towards Deeper Vision Transformer
+    - arxiv 3/2021
+    - key
+        - study the problem of that deeper transformer fails to scale well
+        - the solution is to add a fusion matrix to fuse the attention map from different heads to make the attention matrix different.
+        - the issue it observes is that the attention matrix becomes similar when the network goes deeper.
+        - the improvement is not that large.
+80.9 vs 79.3; 80.1 vs 79.4
+- Training data-efficient image transformers & distillation through attention
+    - arxiv 12/2020
+    - key
+        - the idea is to propose a distillation token
+        - cutmix improves from 80.0 to 81.8
+        - mix-up improves from 78.7 to 81.8
+        - AA hurts the accuracy
+        - random aug improves from 79.6 to 81.8
+        - random erasing improves significantly
+        - stochastic depth improves significantly
+        - repeated aug improves also
+        - drop-out not useful
+        - expo moving average not useful
+- An Image is Worth 16x16 Words: Transformers for Image
+    - arxiv 2020
+    - key
+        - pre-train with a smaller network input
+        - fine-tune with a larger input
+- Swin Transformer: Hierarchical Vision Transformer using Shifted Windows
+    - 3/25/2021
+    - key
+        - the spatial resolution is down-sampled gradually like a CNN
+        - the attention is only applied on a sub region rather than the whole image.
+The sub region is also shiffted to connect inter-region relationship.
+        - exp is on classification, detection, segmentation. results on detection are pretty good.
+- One Weight Bitwidth to Rule Them All
+    - arxiv 8/2020
+    - key
+        - for the normal conv network, 1 bit quantization is good enough.
+        - for depth-wise conv network, it could be 4 bits
+- Attention Augmented Convolutional Networks
+    - arxiv 9/9/2020
+    - key
+        - add attention module into the cnn
+- Fast and Accurate Model Scaling
+    - cvpr 2021
+    - key
+        - scale the width is more useful
+        - width scaled by 0.8; depth and resolution by 0.1
+- Attention Augmented Convolutional Networks
+    - iccv 2019
+    - key
+        - add attention module besides the conv layers
+- High-Performance Large-Scale Image Recognition Without Normalization
+    - arxiv 2/2021
+    - key
+        - remove the batch norm layer
+        - instead, replace it with the adaptive gradient cliping
 - Are Labels Necessary for Neural Architecture Search?
     - arxiv 3/2020
     - highlights